oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### User-Transferred Session Data Pattern Exploits
 A common action in cross-device flows is to present the user with a QR code or a user code on the Consumption Device (e.g., smart TV) which is then scanned or entered on the Authorization Device (the mobile phone).
 When the user scans the code or copies the user code, they do so without any proof that the QR code or user code is being displayed in the place or context intended by the service provider.
 It is up to the user to decide whether they should trust the QR code or user code.
 In effect the user is asked to compensate for the absence of an authenticated channel between the Consumption Device (e.g., smart TV) and the Authorization Device (e.g., the mobile phone).

 Attackers exploit this absence of an authenticated channel between the two devices by obtaining QR codes or user codes (e.g., by initiating the authorization flows).
 They then use social engineering techniques to change the context in which authorization is requested to convince end-users to scan the QR code or enter it on their Authorization Device (e.g., mobile phone).
 Once the end-user performs the authorization on the mobile device, the attacker who initiated the authentication or authorization request obtains access to the user's resources.
-The figure below shows an example of such an attack.
+Figure {{fig-user-transferred-session-data-exploit-flow}} shows an example of such an attack.

 ~~~ ascii-art